 Barbara Sexton Smith was elected to serve the Fourth Metro Council District in November of 2016.
 The Fourth District includes serving the people of the Central Business District as well as the Russell, Butchertown Neighborhoods, Smoketown, Shelby Park, Phoenix Hill, and parts of Portland, Meriweather, Irish Hill, Germantown and Paristown Point.

-In 2019, she is a member of the Metro Council’s Government Oversight and Ethics, Budget and Public Safety Committees.
+In 2020, she serves as a member of the Metro Council’s Government Oversight & Audit, Budget and Public Safety Committees.

 She has been a dedicated public servant for the people of Metro Louisville for much of her life.

 She serves on the following boards; the Muhammad Ali Center, Simmons College of Kentucky, Louisville Downtown Management District, Louisville Downtown Development Corporation, and the Downtown Overlay District.
 She formerly served on the boards of KYCAD and Kentucky Higher Education Assistance Authority.

 Barbara “re-wired” when those around her thought she was retiring.
 She likes to say, “There’s no such thing as “retirement” – it’s “Re-Wirement!”